Dismissive Avoidant attachment. Very impressive sounding words right there.

 - They don’t want to depend on you, and they don’t want you to depend on them.
-They want their freedom and independence and want (or at least think that they want) you to be the same way.
+They want their freedom and independence, and want (or at least think they want) you to be the same way.

 - They avoid displays of feelings.
 This can range from PDAs to saying anything in the least bit affectionate.

-- They sometimes act Narcissistically.
+- They sometimes act narcissistically.
 But – they aren’t always actual Narcissists.
-Dismissive-Attachers often seem to have a high opinion of themselves and are really critical of other people.
+Dismissive-Attachers often seem to have a high opinion of themselves and are critical of other people.
 This is often a big act to try and avoid being criticised themselves.

 - They don’t make romantic relationships number 1.
 A person with a Dismissive-Avoidant attachment style would find that way too intense.
 The relationship/partner would be far more important in their lives than they want it to be.
 So, they rank it lower than something else, like work, mates, sport or hobbies.

-- They tend to be paranoid that you’re trying to control them.
-An Anxious Attacher is always on the lookout for ways that their partner is losing interest in them.
-A Dismissive-Attacher is always on the lookout for signs that their partner is trying to control them or limit their freedom.
-Even healthy, “normal” relationship-type behaviour will come across as controlling to them.
+- They tend to be overly sus that you’re trying to control them.
+An Anxious Attacher is always looking for ways their partner is losing interest in them.
+A Dismissive-Attacher always looks for signs that their partner is trying to control them or limit their freedom.
+Even healthy, “normal” relationship-type behaviour will be perceived as controlling to them.
 You’ll be fighting a losing battle trying to argue this one.